 Loneliness is a natural human emotion.
-You can feel lonely while you’re alone or even when you’re among a crowd.
+You can feel lonely while you’re alone or even when you’re in a crowd.
 When you don’t feel connected to anyone or feel that no one understands you, you may feel entirely alone even when you’re surrounded by friends or relatives.

 Loneliness can be caused by life changes that lead to social isolation, such as relocating to a new location, grieving a death, or the termination of a relationship.
 Loneliness has been connected to mental health issues such as depression in some circumstances.
 People who have poor self-esteem may also feel lonely if they are unable to build social connections.